4 Common Surprises Experienced During Design Discoveries

 2. Pre-determined project plans don’t always paint the full picture

 A company’s decision-makers have often established what they want and how they want to do it before hiring a vendor.
 They want the vendor to come in and implement their plans and strategies.
-In our experience, successful vendors will still always conduct the research and workshopping necessary to fully understand not only the plans shared with them, but, more importantly, to drill down further to make sure everything—people, workflow, processes, goals, and strategy—is aligned.
+In our experience, successful vendors will always conduct the research and workshopping necessary to fully understand not only the plans shared with them but, more importantly, to drill down further to ensure everything—people, workflow, processes, goals, and strategy—is aligned.

 During the discovery phase, user interviews and testing often help reveal misconceptions about the project's direction.
-Companies launch these projects because they’re aiming to reach goals with their CMS set forth by the business strategy.
-To achieve these goals, plans are often devised by looking from the inside out, and not taking a deeper look into what their target audience wants.
-We’ve witnessed companies attempting to design from a demographic perspective versus user modes, which are the common ways users engage with a site depending on their intent.
+Companies launch these projects to achieve goals for their CMS as set forth by the business strategy.
+To achieve these goals, plans are often devised by looking from the inside out, without taking a deeper look at what their target audience wants.
+We’ve witnessed companies attempting to design from a demographic perspective versus user modes, which are the common ways users engage with a site, depending on their intent.

 3. Valuable content created over the years can get lost in the archives